 Your first dorm as a freshman can be exciting … and daunting.
 It’s hard to know what to expect out of your new home away from home.
 Youcef Soltani ’20 and Shabrina Supriyono ’20 are here to extol the virtues of Potter and Masters, the boys’ and girls’ freshman dorms at Peddie.

-Youcef: My love for the Potter dormitories may be a little biased, considering I lived in Potter South as a freshman and will be living in Potter North this upcoming year as a junior.
+Youcef: My love for the Potter dormitories may be a little biased, considering I lived in Potter South as a freshman and in Potter North as a junior.
 There's a common understanding of the state of freshman dorms in general.
 Think “the oldest dorm on campus” or “the smallest rooms on campus.”
 These are certainly misconceptions at Peddie.
 And there are more important things – dorm activities and special moments with friends – that make life in the Potter dormitories memorable.

 Shabrina: Masters House is unlike other dorms at Peddie in many ways.
 It consists of three dorms: Masters South, Masters North and Masters Thirds.
 All of the freshman girls live in Masters House.
 It’s the only dorm on campus to house all the boarding members of a class.